antoinedray/vim-packadd/README.md

 # Packadd
-An ultra simple package manager for Vim Packadd
+An simple script to simplify the new Vim 8 native package manager